 It’s also a safe and convenient way to access mental health treatment for your child from the comfort of your own home.

 Key signs that it’s a good idea to enroll a child in counseling include:

 - loss of interest in school, hobbies, friends, etc.

 - changes in sleeping patterns

-- loss of appetite
+- changes in appetite

-- increased irritability, sensitivity, and overwhelm
+- increased irritability, sensitivity, and feelings of being overwhelmed

 - lack of self-esteem

-- isolation from social activities
+- isolation from family or social activities

 “If there’s any mention of [suicidal thoughts], or if you notice dangerous behaviors, it’s important to get help quickly,” notes Virginia Williamson, LMFT, a licensed therapist.
 “Most parents can feel when there’s a shift that just doesn’t seem like their child.”